viniciusventura29/books/README.md

 # Books App
-This is a website developed to improve and assist your personal tasks
+This is a website developed to improve and assist you doing your personal tasks!

 ## Technologies
 - [X] NextAuth